- Pedram Hamrah, MD

 GPC is an inflammatory disorder that represents a reaction to lid movement over a foreign substance, such as contact lenses.
 Toxic conjunctivitis is not allergic in nature, but it is frequently confused with allergic ocular disease.
 It develops with protracted use of topical medications, mostly due to preservatives.
-GPC is discussed in detail separately.
+GPC and toxic conjunctivitis are discussed in detail separately.
 (See "Giant papillary conjunctivitis" and "Toxic conjunctivitis".)

 Seasonal and perennial allergic conjunctivitis, the most common forms of ocular allergy, are also discussed separately.
 (See "Allergic conjunctivitis: Clinical manifestations and diagnosis".)

-Vernal keratoconjunctivitis (VKC) most commonly occurs in boys living in warm, dry, subtropical climates, such as the Mediterranean, the Middle East, Central and West Africa, South America, and Asian countries, such as Japan, Thailand, and India .
+VKC most commonly occurs in boys living in warm, dry, subtropical climates, such as the Mediterranean, the Middle East, Central and West Africa, South America, and Asian countries, such as Japan, Thailand, and India .
 The limbal form of VKC is seen most often in dark-skinned individuals from Africa and India.
 VKC is generally rare in cooler climates, such as Northern Europe and the temperate areas of North America.
 In the past, prevalence in these regions has been approximately 0.03 percent of the population.
 As an example, prevalence for Western Europe was 3.2 in 10,000, whereas a higher prevalence ranging from 2.4 to 27.8 in 10,000 was seen in Italy, a country with a Mediterranean climate .
-However, the prevalence in these regions has increased, probably due to immigration of individuals from susceptible populations .
+However, the prevalence in cooler regions has increased, probably due to immigration of individuals from susceptible populations .